CentreForHydrology/WDPM/README.md

 - WDPM.py - GUI for running the program.
 Written in Python 3.
 - CMakeLists.txt - configuration file for building the program using cmake.
 - cmap_black.sh - shell script for converting model output to an image on Linux or MacOS
 - cmap.bat - shell script for converting model output to an image on Windows

-**OpenCL_install** - contains scripts for installing OpenCL drivers
+- requirements.txt - file containing libraries required by WDPM.py

 **dem** - contains a sample digital elevation model (DEM) for use with the WDPM: